Hey! Welcome to The Birth Chat!

 Nneka Hall is a Pregnancy and Infant Loss Awareness advocate with a primary focus on infant and maternal mortality within the African American Community.
 She is the founder of the Quietly United in Loss Together Campaign, which is a Pregnancy and Infant Loss Awareness campaign designed to raise awareness of all types of loss from conception through a child’s first two years of life, teach healthy fertility through womb health education, provide support to families who suffer these losses and provide support for memory programs so they won’t close due to inability to afford supplies.

-Nneka is the mother of 4: 2 Sunshines (Jelani and Symone), 1 angel (Annaya Marie, stillborn at 39 weeks gestational age on August 27, 2010), and 1 rainbow (Bradleigh).
+Nneka is the mother of four: two Sunshines (Jelani and Symone), one angel (Annaya Marie, stillborn at 39 weeks gestational age on August 27, 2010), and one rainbow (Bradleigh).

-Following the stillbirth of her daughter, Nneka sought out ways to aid others in having a positive birth outcome.
+Following her daughter’s stillbirth, Nneka sought ways to aid others in having a positive birth outcome.
 She stumbled across the doula profession and needed to learn more.
 She is a full-spectrum doula, holding certifications as a birth, bereavement, and postpartum doula.
-She is a certified International Bereavement Specialist, a Certified Community Centered Herbalist, Womb Health Specialist, Crystal Healer, and a childbirth educator.
+She is a certified International Bereavement Specialist, a Certified Community-Centered Herbalist, a Womb Health Specialist, a Crystal Healer, and a childbirth educator.

-In June 2016, Nneka had the pleasure of being selected due to her work in the pregnancy and infant loss community to participate in the US of Women’s Summit as a Nominated Change Maker, which was hosted by former First Lady Michelle Obama and Oprah Winfrey.
+In June 2016, Nneka was selected due to her work in the pregnancy and infant loss community to participate in the US Women’s Summit as a Nominated Change Maker hosted by former First Lady Michelle Obama and Oprah Winfrey.

-Mom, Doula, International Bereavement Specialist, Uterine Health Coach, Nominated Changemaker, and soon will be adding the title of “Author.”
+Mom, Doula, International Bereavement Specialist, Uterine Health Coach, Nominee Changemaker, and soon to add the title of “Author.”